 It’s always hard to determine benchmarks, but according to Sean Ellis, who developed the metric, you should aim for 40% of positive responses.

-Feedback to this survey will help optimize your product, boost growth, and ensure profit continuity.
+Qualitative feedback to this survey will help optimize your product, boost growth, and ensure profit continuity.

 User experience survey

-This survey will give you information on what customers might expect from your product, customer support, and UX.
+This feedback survey will give you information on what customers might expect from your product, customer support, and UX.

-Pricing feedback survey
+Pricing clarity feedback survey

-Running a pricing feedback survey can help you set the optimal price for your product.
+Running a pricing clarity feedback survey can help you set the optimal price for your product.
 One that will be a compromise between the maximum profit and the most your users are willing to pay for extended features.

 B2B customer satisfaction survey